 The new package has some highly competitive rates, making it cheaper than the ‘benchmark’ Octopus Go prices for both off peak and the standing charge.
 But this saving is wiped out by the second highest peak rate of any of the tariffs in this list.

-But you do get five hours of cheap charging compared to four, which could be crucial if if need to get more miles into your battery.
-You’ll need to reset all your timers when the clocks change though and the low-cost electricity is from 12am-5am in winter and 1am-6am when the clocks change for summer.
+Like the others here you get five hours of cheap charging, but you’ll need to reset all your timers when the clocks change though and the low-cost electricity is from 12am-5am in winter and 1am-6am when the clocks change for summer.

 The Ecotricity tariff is also fixed for 12 months.
 While this gives some security, it will also mean you are locked in if prices fall and there’s a £100 exit charge (per fuel - so £200 if you take gas too).
 There's no requirement to own a certain type of charger or need to prove EV ownership - the package is open to anyone with a smart meter.